-For on-premises to cloud, or cloud to cloud replications, you can set the target network settings of a vApp or virtual machine.
-VMware Cloud Director Availability applies these network settings in the target cloud site, after a migration, failover, or a test failover.
+For both on-premises to cloud and cloud to cloud replications, you can set the destination network settings of a vApp or virtual machine.
+After a migration, failover, or a test failover, VMware Cloud Director Availability applies these network settings in the destination cloud site.

-- For the cloud to cloud replications, VMware Cloud Director Availability replicates all the types of source vApp networks in the target cloud site: Isolated, bridged (direct) and fenced (NAT-routed) networks.
-VMware Cloud Director Availability replicates the source networks settings like: IP pools, NAT routes, firewall rules, and DNS settings, in the target site.
+- For cloud to cloud replications, VMware Cloud Director Availability replicates all the supported types of source vApp networks in the destination cloud site along with their source networks settings like: IP pools, NAT routes, firewall rules, and DNS settings.

-- For the on-premises to cloud replications, VMware Cloud Director Availability creates a new bridged vApp network in the target cloud site and you can configure the vApp network settings.
+- For on-premises to cloud replications, VMware Cloud Director Availability creates a new bridged vApp network in the destination cloud site and you can configure the vApp network settings.

 If not explicitly selected, the destination organization VDC networks are automatically resolved.
 The mapping is based on the default network gateways and applies on failover, on migrate, and to the test network settings.